 Identification: DS-01 Name: Customer to bank Credit Transfer Information Description: The following list of attributes represents the full range of data which may be provided by the Originator and transported under the Scheme rules via Dataset DS-02 Attributes contained 01 The IBAN of the account of the Originator 02 The name of the Originator 03 The address of the Originator 04 The amount of the credit transfer in euro 05 The Remittance Information sent by the Originator to the Beneficiary in the Credit Transfer Instruction 07 The Requested Execution Date of the instruction 08 The name of the Originator Reference Party 09 The identification code of the Originator Reference Party 10 The Originator identification code 20 The IBAN of the account of the Beneficiary.
-21 The name of the Beneficiary 22 The address of the Beneficiary 23 The BIC code of the Beneficiary Bank (only mandatory when Beneficiary Bank is located in a non-EEA SEPA country or territory) 24 The Beneficiary identification code 28 The name of the Beneficiary Reference Party 29 The identification code of the Beneficiary Reference Party 41 The Originator's reference of the Credit Transfer Transaction 44 The purpose of the credit transfer 45 The category purpose of the credit transfer Technical characteristics From a business perspective, customer-to-bank Credit Transfer Institute be initiated as single or bulk payments.
-A single payment relates to a account to be debited by a specified amount, and one Beneficiary account to be detected.
-A Bulk Payment relates to one Originator account to be detected individually specified amount.
-Rules for bulk presentation are beyond the Scheme Rules applied: The Originator Bank is obliged to accept customer-to-bank Credit Transfer Instruction messages at the request of the Originator which are based on the credit transfer ISO 20022 XML initiation message standards in the SEPA Credit Transfer Scheme Customer-to-Bank Implementation Guidelines as defined in Chapter 0.5.
+21 The name of the Beneficiary 22 The address of the Beneficiary 23 The BIC code of the Beneficiary Bank (only mandatory when Beneficiary Bank is located in a non-EEA SEPA country or territory) 24 The Beneficiary identification code 28 The name of the Beneficiary Reference Party 29 The identification code of the Beneficiary Reference Party 41 The Originator's reference of the Credit Transfer Transaction 44 The purpose of the credit transfer 45 The category purpose of the credit transfer Technical characteristics From a business perspective, customer-to-bank Credit Transfer Instructions may be initiated as single or bulk payments.
+A single payment relates to one Originator account to be debited by a specified amount, and one Beneficiary account to be credited.
+A Bulk Payment relates to one Originator account to be debited for the total amount, and more than one Beneficiary account to be credited, each for an individually specified amount.
+Rules for bulk presentation are beyond the scope of the Scheme Rules applied: The Originator Bank is obliged to accept customer-to-bank Credit Transfer Instruction messages at the request of the Originator which are based on the credit transfer ISO 20022 XML initiation message standards in the SEPA Credit Transfer Scheme Customer-to-Bank Implementation Guidelines as defined in Chapter 0.5.
 Where any of the above attributes (except for AT-45, see rules applied in DS-02) are provided by the Originator within a payment instruction, they must be transported by the Originator Bank to the Beneficiary Bank in accordance with DS-02 subject to any overriding legal/regulatory requirements.
-Information relating to an Originator Reference Party and/or Beneficiary Reference Party is included only for the purpose of assisting the Originator Bank and/or Beneficiary Bank for the purpose of the execution of the payment to which the information relates
+Information relating to an Originator Reference Party and/or Beneficiary Reference Party is included only for the purpose of assisting the Originator and/or Beneficiary Bank for the purpose of the execution of the payment to which the information relates